Systematic Studies of Exact ${\cal O}(\alpha^2L)$ CEEX EW Corrections in a Hadronic MC for Precision $Z/\gamma^*$ Physics at LHC Energies: CEEX Exact EW Effects from MC-hh for the ATLAS Acceptance for Decays to Lepton Pairs Used in the Measurement of

 We consider next the dimuon invariant mass spectrum which we present in Fig.~\ref{fig-4} for $10^8$ events.

 In this spectrum, the ISR modulation (see the green (light shade) ratio plot) exceeds 1\% at the lower mass values and is non-flat in shape whereas the IFI (see the violet (light dark shade) ratio plot) reaches the per mille level, in a non-flat shape, at the higher mass values and the exact ${\cal O}(\alpha^2L)$ correction (see the blue (dark shade) ratio plot) enters at the few per mille level in a non-flat shape.
 Per mille level studies need to take the ISR and the exact ${\cal O}(\alpha^2L)$ correction into account and, to be conservative, need to take the IFI into account.
+When we repeat the calculations with the PDG~\cite{PDG:2016} values for the quark masses we see (in Fig.~\ref{fig-11} in the Appendix) the similar size effects with a somewhat stronger effect for the ISR by a few per mille.

 We show in Fig.~\ref{fig-5} the dimuon rapidity distribution for $10^8$ events, where the events are showered with HERWIG 6.5.